dashevo/js-dash-sdk/docs/examples/sign-and-verify-messages.md

 DashJS exports the Message constructor `new DashJS.Message`.

-You can refer to it's documentation : https://github.com/dashevo/dashcore-message/blob/master/README.md
+You can refer to its documentation : https://github.com/dashevo/dashcore-message/blob/master/README.md

 ```js
 const pk = new DashJS.PrivateKey();